{{tl-dr}}

 - Approval Details: The system records and displays who approved each timesheet, providing transparency and accountability.

-Take Control of Time Tracking in Jira
+Take Control of Jira Time Tracking

 Effective time tracking is essential for project success, and Jira’s built-in tools provide a solid foundation.
 However, for teams that need more advanced reporting and customization, investing in a dedicated Jira timesheet add-on like ActivityTimeline is a smart choice.
 With its powerful reporting features, intuitive interface, and seamless Jira integration, ActivityTimeline enables teams to manage their time more efficiently, optimize workloads, and ensure accurate billing.